top of page

 Early Life

-Raised in East Flatbush and later Long Island, Busta Rhymes attended Samuel J. Tilden High School in Brooklyn alongside Jay-Z and the Notorious B.I.G. — three students at the same school who all became legends.
+Raised in East Flatbush and later Long Island, Busta Rhymes attended George Westinghouse Career and Technical Education High School in Brooklyn alongside Jay-Z and the Notorious B.I.G. — three future legends at the same school.
 He co-founded Leaders of the New School with Charlie Brown, Dinco D, and Cut Monitor Milo, and was invited to freestyle on A Tribe Called Quest's Scenario (1991), which became his commercial breakthrough.

 Career Overview

-The Coming (1996) was a commercial and critical smash — When Disaster Strikes, Woo Hah!!
-Got You All in Check, and Put Your Hands Where My Eyes Could See all became defining moments of the era.
-He has released twelve solo studio albums across three decades, maintained consistent critical respect, and is regularly cited by other rappers as the best purely technical performer in the game.
+The Coming (1996) was a commercial and critical smash, led by Woo Hah!!
+Got You All in Check; its follow-up When Disaster Strikes (1997) delivered Put Your Hands Where My Eyes Could See — both defining moments of the era.
+He has released eleven solo studio albums across three decades, maintained consistent critical respect, and is regularly cited by other rappers as the best purely technical performer in the game.
 His verse on Look at Me Now (2011) with Chris Brown became one of the most-discussed technical displays in recent rap history.

 Discography